If you have a question that we have not answered for you, please contact us for more information.

 • You can work independently

-In order to promote the most optimal learning pathway, certain courses are required to be completed before others.
-Specialist and business specific courses pre-suppose participants have a certain degree of knowledge about GAC operations.
+Certain courses must be completed before others to promote the most optimal learning pathway.
+Specialist and business-specific courses presuppose participants have a certain degree of knowledge about GAC operations.

 Why should I do a GCA course rather than undertake external training?

-GCA is GAC’s own Corporate Academy, so its courses are the most relevant and cost-effective method of learning available to GAC people.
+GCA is GAC’s own Corporate Academy, so its courses are the most relevant and cost-effective learning method available to GAC people.
 External courses are often open-source and developed for a wide range of business needs.
-As a result, the alignment with GAC’s specific business can be limited.
-GCA courses are developed by GAC people and for GAC people to meet GAC’s specific business outcomes.
+As a result, their alignment with GAC’s specific business can be limited.
+GAC people develop GCA courses so that GAC people can meet GAC’s specific business outcomes.